 I’ve mentioned more than once how much I like street photography projects.

-With this in mind, I’m very happy to present the latest edition of Get Your Work On, which features the beginning of a street photography project by one Mambo Ferido.
+With this in mind, I’m very happy to present this submission, which features the beginning of a street photography project by one Mambo Ferido.

 I’ll let Mambo himself explain what it’s all about and then give some further thoughts of my own at the end.